danielsz/mmailer/README.md

 * [] Test suite
 * [] Generic template engine (Tilt, https://github.com/rtomayko/tilt)

+## License

+This software is released as open source under the LGPLv3 license.
+If you need a commercial license for private forks and modifications, we will provide you with a custom URL to a privately hosted gem with a commercial-friendly license.
+Please mail me for further inquiries.

 ## Spam

 Mmailer is a bulk mail sending tool.
 Don't use it for spamming purposes.
 Spam is evil.